junaidrahim/junaidrahim/README.md

 * I am currently working on [Project Halide](https://github.com/DSC-KIIT/project-halide), it is an experimental operating system written from scratch.
 Loads of C++ and x86 assembly

-* I am working as a web developer for [Desire Foundation](https://github.com/desirefoundation), currently working on their blog infrastructure.
-It's mostly TypeScript, GatsbyJS, Express and SQL.

 ### What I am currently learning 😁

 I am trying to get better at the whole domain of deep learning.
 Math and computers have always fascinated me, I have some experience with ML and I am just trying to learn more.